yext/search-core/docs/answers-core.verticalsearchrequest.coordinates.md

 ## Remarks

-If omitted from a request, Yext will attempt to determine the location
+If omitted from a request, Yext will attempt to determine the location.